LangRizkie/main-v2-chakra-ui/README.md

 # Regla Platform V2

-This project is fully dedicated to Regla Project, dealing with back to back requirement sometimes brain hurting.
-So I decided to remake/revamp this project as long as I'm in the team.
+This project is dedicated to the Regla Project, aimed at addressing complex back-to-back requirements that can sometimes be challenging.
+The goal is to modernize and revamp this project as long as I remain part of the team.

 ## Optimization

-> With some improved performance, user experience and cleaner code.
+> The project includes several improvements, such as enhanced performance, an improved user experience, and cleaner code architecture.

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project locally, you must include the following environment variables in your .env file

 ```
 NEXT_PUBLIC_BASE_API=https://webapp-dev.regla.cloud/api